-AN orchestrator is the component responsible for managing workflows and processes in the AN and steps in the lifecycle of controllers.
-To manage the workflows and processes in AN, AN orchestrator coordinates with various other functions in the AN as well as outside the AN.
+AN Orchestrator is the component responsible for managing workflows and processes in the AN and steps in the lifecycle of controllers.
+To manage the workflows and processes in AN, AN Orchestrator coordinates with various other functions in the AN as well as outside the AN.

-NOTE 1 - Examples of workflows and processes in the AN are interactions with E2E network orchestrators, interactions with knowledge base, and AN component repositories.
+NOTE 1 - Examples of workflows and processes in the AN are interactions with E2E Network Orchestrator, knowledge base and AN component repositories.
 Examples of controller instances are: